Olympia Dukakis obituary

-Category: Sex Hits: 2American stage and screen actor who won an Oscar for her role in the 1987 film Moonstruck
+Category: Sex Hits: 5American stage and screen actor who won an Oscar for her role in the 1987 film Moonstruck

 After more than two decades of distinguished work in the US theatre as an actor, director and teacher, and appearances in a dozen or so films, Olympia Dukakis, who has died aged 89, became hugely famous overnight by winning the best supporting actress Oscar in 1988 for her performance as Cher’s mother in the romantic film Moonstruck (1987).